w3f/General-Grants-Program/grants/speculative/dbc_governance.md

  [Phase 2](#phase-2) -
 Expand on initial infrastructure to develop easy to understand documentation for utilization of DBC services to build further applications within the ecosystem.
 Outline Polkadot parachain connectivity.

 DeepBrain Chain will be good for the ecosystem as it provides a platform for decentralized compute, something that has dramatically reduced the costs when compared with centralized cloud services.
 This has large potential for any number of reasons.
 One of the more specific purposes being backup services to any chains that require it.
-New features could be implemented and expanded on by developers within the Substrate/Polkadot ecoystem, including other successful grantees.
+New features could be implemented and expanded on by developers within the Substrate/Polkadot ecosystem, including other successful grantees.

 Streamlined services for developers within the ecosystem, would mean less time working with third party platforms and instead could utilize a service directly provided through Substrate/Polkadot, with better support and documentation for their needs.